-One of the special features is a mock interview that every junior must successfully pass as a graduation requirement.
+One of the special features is a mock interview that every junior must successfully pass to graduate.
 The requirement includes a full résumé and an interview with a community member who scores the interview using a common grading system.
 Students must present themselves as a person going through an actual interview.